-Attendance Hotline (to call your student in absent): (415) 454-8390 ext 15003
+Attendance Hotline (to report your student absent): (415) 454-8390 ext 15003 or email whattendance@rossvalleyschools.org

 - All absences must be cleared within 48 hours of the absence.
-Parents are encouraged to call in the morning of each day that a student is absent so this information can be recorded both accurately and in a timely manner. - Students who become ill at school must be signed out by parent, guardian or adult listed on the emergency card in the office prior to leaving campus. - Students arriving late to school must sign in at the Attendance Window. - Excused absences include: - 1.
-Illness.
-NOTE: The school may request medical verification when the student has three sick days in a row.
-The school is required to document verification of the reason of an absence. - 2.
-Medical or dentist appointment (Parents are encouraged to schedule these appointments outside of the school day to avoid students missing class time).
+Parents are encouraged to call in the morning of each day that a student is absent so this information can be recorded both accurately and in a timely manner. - Students who become ill at school must be signed out by a parent, guardian, or adult listed on the emergency card in the office prior to leaving campus. - Students arriving late to school must sign in at the Attendance Window. - Excused absences include: - 1.
+Illness - 2.
+Medical or dentist appointment (Parents are encouraged to schedule these appointments outside of the school day to avoid students missing class time). - 3.
+Quarantine under the direction of a county or city health officer.